vipulnayyar/gsoc2013_rtems/README.md

 gsoc2013_rtems
 ==============

-My work done on RTEMS during GSOC 2013
+My contributions to the RTEMS Project during GSOC 2013.